 People head out to Paradise Creek in Sequoia National Park with one thing in mind: swimming in the relaxing pools.
-This easy one-mile round-trip hike leaves from the east side of Buckeye Flats Campground near site 28.
+This easy 0.5-mile round trip hike leaves from the east side of Buckeye Flat Campground near site 28.
 The trail follows the north side of the Kaweah River along a flat track before descending to a wooden bridge.
 Cross the river here above a wide and mesmerizing section of the river.
 Continue straight ahead to meet up with the tamer Paradise Creek.
 The trail turns left and heads up the creek past a series of pools and cascades that offer tranquility on a hot day.

-For hikers whose goal is not just to relax in paradise, the trail continues up the canyon faintly for another two miles before fizzling out.
+Wildflowers pop up along the creek in late spring.
+Paradise Creek is a fun area to explore.
+For hikers who want to do more than just relax in paradise, the trail continues up the canyon faintly for another two miles before fizzling out.

-The catch: There is no day parking at the trailhead.
-Therefore, those not camping at Buckeye Flats, will have hike in from Hospital Rock, adding 1.2 miles to the round-trip distance.
-This creates a real incentive to stay at Buckeye Flats, but one wonders why the parks would omit this courtesy.
+The catch: The trailhead does not have day use parking.
+Therefore, those not camping at Buckeye Flat, will have hike in from Hospital Rock, adding 1.2 miles to the round trip distance.
+This creates a real incentive to stay at Buckeye Flat, but one wonders why the parks would omit this courtesy.

 Trailhead address: Generals Highway (California 198), Sequoia National Park, CA 93262